 It’s hard to even hear the name without getting that resounding “BILL!
 BILL!
 BILL!” stuck in your head.
 Bill Nye is—if not the most influential—definitely the most beloved scientific personality of his generation.
 Since the 1990s, his antics have graced roll-cart TVs and projector screens in K-12 science classes across the country.

-With a new POV documentary, “Bill Nye: Science Guy,” coming to PBS on April 18, audiences can reintroduce themselves to Nye outside of his hit TV show and in the real world.
+With a new POV documentary, “Bill Nye: Science Guy,” premiering on PBS in April 2018, audiences can reintroduce themselves to Nye outside of his hit TV show and in the real world.
 He’s still out educating the masses, but now politicians, climate-change deniers, creationists and other grown-ups are among his audiences.

 It’s not all fun and games anymore, but the Science Guy is still out trying to leave the world a little better than he found it.
 Here are a few things to know about the man behind all those colorful bow ties.